asaurav025/ReverseShell/README.md

 	* Making of Subscriber(Target Side Code) more robust
 	* Making host terminal more user friendly and interactive

+## Project Structure
+	* There are three files in project
+		* pub.py
+		* sub.py
+		* test.py
+	* File __sub.py__ resides into the target computer,having dependency paho-mqtt
+	* File __pub.py__ and __test.py__ resides into the host computer, having dependency paho-mqtt
+	* Host only need to run pub.py in order to control target computer, provided sub.py is running on target computer

+### running sub.py can be automated by using systemd or any other similar services

 ### All the codes are implemnted in python3 and are not tested for python2